Michael McFadyen's Scuba Diving - Japanese Submarine I-1

 In October or November 1968 (according to Brian Bailey), Australians Wally Gibbins and Cyril Ashton found a depth charge at Hells Point east of Honiara.
 They put this on a truck and took it through the centre of town all the way up to the location of the submarine.
 They used this to blow up the bow section of the submarine in search of valuable metals.
-What they did not know was that there was one or two live torpedoes still inside.
+What they did not know was that there was one (or maybe even two) live torpedo still inside.

 The explosion was apparently huge.
 A table sized piece of metal was thrown into the nearby village.
 This was then made into a table by them.
 After the work, the bow sections of the sub looked as as if attacked by a huge can opener.

 Graham said that the explosion damaged a huge section of the reef.
 He also provided the above photographs he took from a plane, you can see the damaged reef clearly.

 In 1993 Reg Thomas and Brian Bailey salvaged some half inch copper cables off the wreck.

 |Joan Harper entering the rear section through the bulhead hatch